bytewax/bytewax/README.md

 ## Python Stateful Stream Processing Framework

 Bytewax is a Python framework that simplifies event and stream processing.
-Because Bytewax couples the stream & event processing capabilities of Flink, Spark, and Kafka Streams with the friendly and familiar interface of Python, you can re-use the Python libraries you already know and love.
+Because Bytewax couples the stream and event processing capabilities of Flink, Spark, and Kafka Streams with the friendly and familiar interface of Python, you can re-use the Python libraries you already know and love.
 Connect data sources, run stateful transformations and write to various different downstream systems with built-in connectors or existing Python libraries.

 <img width="1303" alt="Screen Shot 2022-10-07 at 2 22 49 PM" src="https://user-images.githubusercontent.com/6073079/194624582-c16df8d6-d501-46b2-bdbc-78dbed67902e.png">